webforj/webforj-documentation/docs/components/option-dialogs/confirm.md

 The `ConfirmDialog` provides a way to ask users for confirmation or to choose between multiple options, such as `Yes/No` or `OK/Cancel`, ensuring that they acknowledge and confirm their actions.

-## Constructors

-The `ConfirmDialog` can be initiated through the `OptionDialog` factory class using one of the various `showConfirmDialog` methods to configure its attributes and display the dialog directly.
-For more control over the configurations, the dialog can also be created using one of its several constructors.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples/confirmdialogconstructor?'
 javaE='https://raw.githubusercontent.com/webforj/webforj-docs-samples/refs/heads/main/src/main/java/com/webforj/samples/views/optiondialog/confirm/ConfirmDialogConstructorView.java'